ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 distribution to finally have a working operating system!

 Let's download a Live CD image for Ubuntu Jammy:

+> [!WARNING]
+> Unfortunately, as of Jan 2025 Ubuntu no longer publishes LiveCD images for ARM64 architecture that this chapter refers to,
+> and at this moment it is not possible to replicate the hands-on instructions.
+Despite that, just reading through it may
+> still be valuable for learning.

 ```
 wget https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso